 Pet rats like to have card as a ‘nesting‘ material in their house, such as card from toilet roll tubes or packaging, and Ronnie and Derek are given new card every few days.
 I leave it outside their house and they pull it inside (watch a video of Derek doing this here).
 You can also buy special soft bedding from pet shops for this purpose – I tried this once but Ronnie and Derek prefer the card.

 Cage cleaning is an important part of looking after pet rats.
 Once a week, Ronnie and Derek’s cage is cleaned using a special antibacterial spray designed for cleaning small animal cages, then fully dried.
 The bedding is also discarded and replaced.
 While this is happening, Ronnie and Derek are put in a small, transparent carrying box designed for small animals.
 The ‘back-2-nature’ bedding, mentioned above, can be discarded with garden waste.

-Rats are very clean animals and spend a lot of their time cleaning and grooming.
+Rats are very clean animals and spend a lot of their time cleaning and grooming (watch a video of Ronnie grooming here).
 However, if they get dirty and need cleaning, you can buy specialist small animal shampoo from pet shops and clean them using your bathroom sink with some shallow, tepid water.
 The photos below shows Ronnie and Derek after being shampooed (click to enlarge)!

 Clipping NAILS (claws)

 Rats’ nails (technically claws) usually wear down naturally, but may remain rather sharp which is unpleasant when they walk on you!
 Clipping nails is possible but you have to be very careful when cutting, using small nail clippers, ensuring you don’t cut into the ‘quick’ and only trim the nail.
 It’s best done by two people – one to hold the rat and one to clip.